-- During the course of our activities we, Tyne Housing, will process personal data (which may be held on paper, electronically, or otherwise) about our residents and tenants, and we recognise the need to treat it in an appropriate and lawful manner, in accordance with the General Data Protection Regulation (“GDPR”).
+- During the course of our activities we, Tyne Housing, will process personal data (which may be held on paper, electronically, or otherwise) about our prospective and current people who use our services.
+Personal data is any data that can identify a living person.
+We recognise the need to treat it in an appropriate and lawful manner, in accordance with the General Data Protection Regulation (“GDPR”).
 The purpose of this Privacy Notice is to make you aware of how we will handle your personal data.

-- Our Data Protection Lead is Marie Graham who can be contacted at firstname.lastname@example.org
+- Our Data Protection Lead is Louise Marsh who can be contacted at firstname.lastname@example.org

 - You should read this Privacy Notice so that you understand how we will handle your Personal Data.